fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_000.md

 ## How to Pick a Tech Project to Advance Your Career?
 ## What Does It Feel Like to Succeed in a Technical Interview?
 ## How Do You Choose a Tech Project?
-## Why Are Tech Companies Creating Tech-First Career Ladders?
+## Why do tech job titles often seem unclear, and how do career ladders in IT companies work?
-## Are Developers Paid in Proportion to Their Productivity?
+## Why do large companies hire so many developers, and is developer compensation proportional to productivity?
 ## How to Determine If a Company Follows Good Software Practices?
 ## Do Senior Developers See Patterns When Solving Problems?
 ## What Are the Considerations for Starting a SaaS Business?